 - Developing an appropriate library of teaching materials, made up of conventional textbooks and a database of electronic papers covering the most recent scientific literature.

 The result of this pioneering programme is that over 100 patients, both children and adults, are seen each year, receiving the surgery and support care that they need.
-Through this successful partnership we are learning valuable lessons about the viability of this work and how further capacity building programmes can be developed elsewhere.
-Read about Eimear Murphy’s intentions for the Vietnam project 2013 .
+Through this successful partnership we have learnt valuable lessons about the viability of this work and have now begun a programme of further development in other parts of Vietnam.